boltops-tools/terraspace-docs/_includes/intro/modules-vs-stacks.md

 For example, the `app1` stack could be designed to use an `instance` module.
 Another, `app2` stack could use an `instance` and `rds` modules.
 {% endif %}

 There are no hard rules.
 Stacks can be reusable and you provide the tfvars config.
 It's up to you.
+Here are some more [Tfvars Location Thoughts]({% link _docs/layering/tfvars-location-thoughts.md %}).